kolleg24 Englisch | Folge 21

 “The raspberry jam is the part of the biscuit tasting the best.“

-This often involves removing the relative pronoun and changing the verb form, while keeping the meaning clear.
+This involves removing the relative pronoun and changing the verb form, while keeping the meaning clear.

 Stand